SapotaCorp

 The fix is IP warming - ramping volume gradually over weeks while ISPs learn the IP is a legitimate sender.

-The four-week ramp we use
+The 4-week ramp we use

 Starting point is the engaged cohort - the 20% of subscribers who open consistently.
 These sends get high engagement signals, which is exactly what ISPs are using to judge the new IP.